• Skip to primary navigation

 Average rating: 5 stars

-Prep Time5 mins
+Prep Time 5 minutes mins

-cool before serving2 hrs
+cool before serving 2 hours hrs

-Total Time2 hrs
+Total Time 2 hours hrs

-Servings: 6 ½cup servings
+Servings 6 ½cup servings

 Ingredients